gebertm/CompBioLabsAndHomework/IndependentProject_Biofilm_pH/EBIO5420_CompBio_IndependentProject_README.md

 pathogens.
 	Municipal water systems are known to harbor many types of bacteria, and pH of these systems varies based on source of water and geographic location (Gebert et al, 2018, 2).
-Generally, these bacteria live in complex communities within an extracellular matrix composed of "extracellular polymeric substances" (ESP), secreted by the bacteria.
+Generally, these bacteria live in complex communities within an extracellular matrix composed of "extracellular polymeric substances" (ESP), secreted by the bacteria (Branda et al, 2005, 2).
 Given the importance of pH in determining where some microbes can be found, understanding how biofilm bacterial communities are effected by pH can be an important step in determining what types of bacteria reside in municipal water systems, and potentially help to better understand how pH effects the bacteria across many different biomes.
 Understanding how environmental factors shape bacterial communities can also be an important component of disease epidemiology.
 Predicting the presence of certain bacterial taxa based on environmental traits can help to better predict potential areas of exposure, and